yiting-tsai/yiting-web-academic/content/project/articulatory-analysis/index.md

 slides: ""
 ---

-_This project is a individual course project assigned in the class of Speech Synthesis at IDMC, University of Lorraine._
+_This project is a individual project assigned in the class of Speech Synthesis at IDMC, University of Lorraine._

 The [articulatory corpus MNGU0](http://www.mngu0.org) is a public English articulatory data of various forms (EMA, MRI, video, 3D scans of upper/lower jaw, audio etc.), of which the access can be gained from the site after registration.